Skip links

 Total VC exits

-Unicorns (see below)
+Unicorns (examples below)

 The Dubai Chamber of Digital Economy projects that the country’s digital economy will reach a value of US$ 140 billion by 2031, with Dubai-based startups playing a crucial role in achieving this goal.